Milena Górska: Career

 She entered the national team at 14 in 2017 when she was part of the junior group that took part in the European Championships in Budapest ending the All-Around in 11th place.

 Two years later she was integrated in the senior group participating in the 2019 World Championships in Baku, finishing 18th in the All-Around, 15th with 5 balls and 17th with 3 hoops and 4 clubs.
 In 2021 she competed as an individual at two World Cup stages: Tashkent (40th in the All-Around, 46th with hoop, 37th with ball, 39th with clubs and 37th with ribbon) and Baku (47th in the All-Around, 40th with hoop, 46th with ball, 53rd with clubs and 43rd with ribbon).

 Milena debuted in 2022, again as a member of the group, at the World Cup in Athens, winning bronze in the All-Around and with 3 ribbons and 2 balls and silver with 5 hoops.
 In May the group participated in the stage in Portimão winning bronze in the All-Around and with 3 ribbons and 2 balls and silver with 5 hoops.
 In June she and the group travelled to Pesaro, being 12th in the All-Around.
 Ten days later she competed at the 2022 European Championships in Tel Aviv, where Poland was 9th in the All-Around, 8th in the 5 hoops final and 10th with 3 ribbons + 2 balls.
 In September Gorska took part in the World Championships in Sofia along Julia Wojciechowska, Liwia Krzyzanowska, Madoka Przybylska, Magdalena Szewczuk and the individual Małgorzata Roszatycka, taking 13th place in the All-Around, 10th with 5 hoops and 14th with 3 ribbons + 2 balls.

+In 2023 at the first World Cup of the season in Athens the group was 6th in the All-Around, 4th with 3 ribbons + 2 balls and won bronze 5 hoops.
+In Sofia the group was 5th in the All-Around and won an unprecedented gold medal in the 3 ribbons + 2 balls' final.

+In March 2024 she won gold with 3 ribbons and 2 balls at the World Cup in Athens along Mariia Balakina, Madoka Przybylska, Malgorzata Roszatycka and Julia Wojciechowska.
+Two weeks later the group won bronze in the same event in Sofia.